mlissner/identity-theft/README.md

 Risks taken, yet to be determined if they'll be OK:

 1. I didn't get the Po to sign my FTC affidavit or the police report.
-We'll see if I get away with it.
+We'll see if I get away with it. **Update**: It's OK!
 2. I didn't get a notary to sign my FTC affidavit.
-We'll see if I get away with it.
+We'll see if I get away with it. **Update**: It's OK!

 [1]: https://github.com/mlissner/identity-theft/issues/1